AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-a-flow-step.md

 >
 >Removing flow steps, _especially wait steps_ from active smart campaigns, can have unexpected results. **Read this article carefully.**

 First let's do the basics.
 Here's how to remove an unwanted flow step from a smart campaign.

-1. In the smart campaign Flow, click the X icon to delete any flow step.
+1. In the smart campaign [!UICONTROL Flow], click the **X** icon to delete any flow step.

 ![](assets/image2014-9-22-13-3a52-3a20.png)

-1. Click **Delete**.
+2. Click **[!UICONTROL Delete]**.

    ![](assets/image2014-9-22-13-3a55-3a25.png)